roonyh/node-get-give/doc/post.md

 $ node-get hello.js
 ```

 Where `hello.js` is a JavaScript file that uses `node-get` module system.
-Here is an example.
+Here's an example.

 ```js
 // hello.js